Aika-14/Basic-Crud-on-java-with-BASEX/README.md

-# 🧩 How to Install BaseX and Run Your First XQuery
+# 🧩 How to Install BaseX and wanting to uninstall it already

 First of all, BaseX is kind of trash so I feel bad if you have to work with it hahaha, but I’ve been in your shoes before, so here’s some info to make it work in a simple way.